franeyz/bussing/README.md

 The application will store Users, Favorites and Schedules

-* schedules will be created from google sheets files containing stops and times
+* schedules will be created from google sheets files
 * each user has list of favorite routes to track, each route corresponds to a schedule schema

 An Example User: